Youssef1313/YTest.MTP.XUnit2/README.md

 - Source information is currently missing.
 - Attachments (both test-level and session-level) are not supported.
 - `TestMethodIdentifierProperty` is missing the parameter types for parameterized tests.
+- MTP's `--treenode-filter` is not yet supported.
+- MTP's `--maximum-failed-tests` is not yet supported.